bulib/playhouse/src/dimensions/README.md

 - We get a _yearly request_ from the department of 'Professional Development & Postdoctoral Affairs' to report on the publishing behavior of our post-docs (provided as a list of names).
-- This was previously handled (last year) by [@tomhohenstein](https://github.com/tomhohenstein), but seeing as we have the [Dimensions](dimensions.ai) service and API, we could build something more robust
+- This was previously obtained (last year) by [@tomhohenstein](https://github.com/tomhohenstein), but seeing as we have the [Dimensions](dimensions.ai) service and API, we wanted to build something more robust/repeatable
 - Dimensions provides a powerful database of publications with metadata regarding publishing institution and funding not found in other databases
 - They provide a page of their site where you can run custom queries on their data backend at: